 Lesson learned: Shred your documents.
 There are thousands of “Bobbys” out there just waiting for you to make a mistake.
 Shredding documents is one of the best ways to protect yourself against identity theft and credit card fraud.
-By shredding all documents that contain any personal information (including your address, telephone numbers and other sensitive data), you make it a lot harder for someone to find any sort of useful information to use against you.
+By destroying all documents that contain any personal information (including your address, telephone numbers, and other sensitive data), you make it a lot harder for someone to find any useful information to use against you.

 I know some of you are probably like me and prefer your billing statements mailed, but considering that the digital world will forever be evolving, it may be a great time to consider electronic billing.